Understand Assessment in Relevance in Office 365 Advanced eDiscovery

 Advanced eDiscovery requires an Office 365 E3 with the Advanced Compliance add-on or an E5 subscription for your organization.
 If you don't have that plan and want to try Advanced eDiscovery, you can sign up for a trial of Office 365 Enterprise E5.

 Advanced eDiscovery enables early assessment, for example, for the defined issues and the data imported for a case.
-Advanced eDiscovery enables the expert to make decisions pertaining to an adopted approach and to apply them to the document review project.
+Advanced eDiscovery lets the expert make decisions about an adopted approach and to apply these decisions to the document review project.

 In Assessment, the expert reviews a random set of at least 500 files, which are used to determine the richness of the issues and to produce statistics that reflect the training results.
 Assessment is successful when enough relevant files are found to reach a statistical level that will help Advanced eDiscovery Relevance to provide accurate statistics and to effectively determine the stabilization point in the training process.